Multicenter Comparison of Radionuclide Calibrators and SPECT/CT Protocols for Quantitative 177Lu Imaging in Clinical Practice: Materials and Methods

 For SPECT images with voxel values proportional to counts, the activity in the spheres was quantified using the ICF obtained from the cylinder image with the same acquisition and reconstruction parameters:

 where $[C_i]$ is the mean counts concentration in sphere $i$.

-For SPECT images with voxel values already expressed as activity concentration, the measured activity concentration in each sphere, $[A_{\mathrm{meas},i}]$, was corrected using a global correction factor CF to minimize potential bias in the recovery coefficients due to calibration errors:
+For some SPECT systems, the reconstructed images were already expressed as activity concentration (Bq/ml), so in principle $[A_i]$ could be obtained directly from the images.
+However, since any error in quantification translates into errors in RCs, an extra correction factor CF (MBq/MBq) was used instead to minimize bias in the recovery curves:

 where CF was obtained from the uniform cylinder as

 where $[A_{\mathrm{meas},C}]$ is the activity concentration measured in the same VOI as in the ICF calculation described above.
 The counts or activity concentration in each sphere was obtained using a Python script performing a SPECT-based segmentation based on the theoretical sphere sizes.